Tanin69/gdc-toolbox/README.md

 ### Publishing a mission

+#### I can not validate my mission. gdc-toolbox keeps telling me "blabla"

+Your mission must have been tested with success in arma 3 ! gdc-toolbox IS NOT a mission validator.

-#### Why does my image not appear in the briefing ?
+#### Why does my image not appear in the briefing

 gdc-toolbox look for a "loadScreen" string in description.ext *and* mission.sqm files.
 It might fail mostly because of :

 * missing semi-column at the end of loadScreen field in description.ext file AND no loadScreen value missing in mission.sqm.
 In description.ext file, this line must be as ```loadSreen = "<yourimage.jpg>";``` <- note the ending semi column
 * wrong path or file name in description.ext or mission.sqm (Eden generated)
 * Image file format .paa
 * missing image file in pbo
 If your image file does not appear and your are not in one of the cases mentioned, please report a bug

+#### Author name and/or HC_Slot not found although declared/created in Eden editor

+Your mission.sqm is probably binarized. gdc-toolbox can not find these two informations if the mission.sqm file is binarized.
+Solution : don't binarize your mission.sqm file or create a description.ext with the correct informations.

 ### I entered "blabla" in the Eden loadName/loadScreen/etc mission attribute, but this is not what appears in gdc-toolbox

 gdc-toolbox takes at first informations grabbed from description.ext file.
 In Arma, these informations take precedence over mission.sqm informations.
 So does gdc-toolbox.
 Check your mission folder and look for a description.ext file.

 ## Tech notes

 ### General architecture

+#### Changelog

+See CHANGELOG.md

+#### Future work

+See BACKLOG.md

 This webserver is a **[node.js](https://nodejs.org/) + [Express JS](https://expressjs.com)** app.